softasap/sa-lamp/README.md

 Copyright and license
 ---------------------

-Code licensed under the [BSD 3 clause] (https://opensource.org/licenses/BSD-3-Clause) or the [MIT License] (http://opensource.org/licenses/MIT).
+Code is dual licensed under the [BSD 3 clause] (https://opensource.org/licenses/BSD-3-Clause) and the [MIT License] (http://opensource.org/licenses/MIT).
+Choose the one that suits you best.

+Reach us:

 Subscribe for roles updates at [FB] (https://www.facebook.com/SoftAsap/)

+Join gitter discussion channel at [Gitter](https://gitter.im/softasap)

+Discover other roles at  http://www.softasap.com/roles/registry_generated.html

+visit our blog at http://www.softasap.com/blog/archive.html